It is important to understand that there are general risks that apply to our investment opportunities.

 No FSCS coverage – Our investments are not covered by the Financial Services Compensation Scheme and by investing in these products you have no right to complain to the Financial Ombudsman Service.

-Your capital is at risk and returns are not guaranteed – In the highly unlikely event that one of the companies we work with was to go into administration or suffer an operational setback, it may not be able to pay your returns or pay them as scheduled, or you may lose some or all of your invested capital.
+Your capital is at risk and returns are not guaranteed – In the event that one of the companies we work with was to go into administration or suffer an operational setback, it may not be able to pay your returns or pay them as scheduled, or you may lose some or all of your invested capital.

 Specific risks related to each investment – Every investment is different and carries its own terms and risks.
 The offering document highlights all the risks for a particular investment and you should make sure you have carefully read through this document to ensure the investment in question is right for you.